Rattlesnake Ridge

 He's pretty easy going.
 Halters and leads well.

-Little Flower and Leela and Einstein New Home Found for Einstein in Hermiston
+Little Flower and Leela and Einstein New Home Found for Einstein, Leela (and her offspring Sunset) in Hermiston

 Little Flower (darker) and her daughter Leela are January rescues from Salem, Oregon.
 Einstein, next to Leela, is a youngster also from Flower.
 Approximate ages are Flower 4yr, Leela 3yr and Einstein 7 months.
 Flower and Leela were both very skinny (body score 1.5) and suffering from liver failure, but with treatment have recovered and are now doing fine and have gained considerable weight.
 Coming from a location with an intact male both arrived presumed pregnant, soon confirmed.
 Weaned (Flower is too emaciated to lactate), Einstein has found a home with others of his age to play with in Hermiston.

 Five months later Flower gets a haircut -- revealing just how VERY pregnant she is.
-Both were very calm and cooperative during the shearing.
+Both Flower and Leela were very calm and cooperative during the shearing.

 They delivered their cria's the first weekend of July.
 The sire is presumed to be Mr. Sunshine (who is also believed to be Leela's sire) above.